brettz9/nogin/README.md

     'activation', 'lostPassword', 'resetPassword', 'delete', 'reset',
     'coverage', should not need to be added).
 Also add breadcrumbs and `<link rel=next/prev>`.
+1. Option to **email forgotten username** (as a workaround, the reset password email will send this currently, but not if adding an option to disable the current `uniqueEmails` mode).
+Alternatively, could **allow login by email.** Don't want to show username for email in UI though for privacy reasons (more serious than just detecting that the user has an account, this would detect what their account was).

 ## Lower priorities